15. Provisions, Contingent Liabilities and Contingent Assets:

 12) Foreign Exchange Reserve:

-23) An amount of ' 7,230.09 crore in Par segment pertaining to excess Expenses of Management for the FY 2022-23 shall be replenished from Shareholders’ account in equal annual instalments not exceeding three, commencing from Q1 of the FY 2024-2025.
-The Corporation has obtained the requisite approval.
+21) Pursuant to Regulatory approval received by the Corporation, an amount of ' 7,230.09 crore in Par segment pertaining to excess Expenses of Management for the FY 2022-23 is being replenished from Shareholders’ account in equal annual installments not exceeding three, commencing from Q1 of the FY 2024-2025.
+Accordingly, an amount of ' 602.51 crore has been replenished from the Shareholders’ account for the quarter ended March 31, 2025.
+The balance amount of ' 4,820.05 crore shall be replenished from Shareholders’ account over the subsequent quarters up to Q4 of the FY 2026-27.

-Transfer of Unclaimed dividend and corresponding shares to Investor Education and Protection Fund: Section 28C (5) of the Life Insurance Corporation Act, 1956 provides that the amount remaining unclaimed and unpaid for a period of seven years from the date it became due for payment in the Unpaid Dividend Account shall be transferred to the Investor Education and Protection Fund established under sub-section (1) of section 125 of the Companies Act, 2013.
+Transfer of Unclaimed dividend and corresponding shares to Investor Education and Protection Fund: Section 28C (5) of the Life Insurance Corporation Act, 1956 provides that the amount remaining unclaimed and unpaid for a period of seven years from the date it became due for payment in the Unpaid Dividend Account shall be transferred to the IEPF established under sub-section (1) of section 125 of the Companies Act, 2013.

 In terms of Section 28 C (6) of Life Insurance Corporation Act, 1956, all shares in respect of which dividend has not been paid or claimed for seven consecutive years or more shall be transferred by the Corporation to the Investor Education and Protection Fund.